Aisultan Nazarbayev

-Aisultan Rakhatuly Nazarbayev (Айсұлтан Рахатұлы Назарбаев, Aisūltan Rahatūly Nazarbaev; 26 August 1990 – 16 August 2020) was a Kazakh football player, businessman, grandson of the former President of Kazakhstan Nursultan Nazarbayev and a son of the Kazakh politician Dariga Nazarbayeva.
+Aisultan Rakhatuly Nazarbayev (Айсұлтан Рахатұлы Назарбаев, Aisūltan Rahatūly Nazarbaev; 26 August 1990 – 16 August 2020) was a Kazakh footballer, businessman, officially grandson of former President of Kazakhstan Nursultan Nazarbayev, and son of Kazakh politician Dariga Nazarbayeva.

 Biography

 Early life and education

-Aisultan was born in 1990 in then Kazakh SSR.
-His father Rakhat Aliyev (1962–2015) was a businessman, politician, and diplomat.
-His mother Dariga Nazarbayeva (born 1964) is the eldest daughter of Nursultan Nazarbayev.
+Aisultan was born in 1990 in then-Kazakh SSR.
+His father Rakhat Aliyev (1961–2015) was a businessman, politician, and diplomat.
+His mother Dariga Nazarbayeva (born 1963) is the eldest daughter of Nursultan Nazarbayev.

 He studied at the International College of Continuing Education in Astana and the American International School in Salzburg.
 In 2010, Aisultan graduated from the Royal Military Academy Sandhurst and then from KIMEP University with a degree in business administration.

 Football career

-Aisultan started playing football at the FC Admira Wacker Mödling during his father's service as ambassador to Austria.
-In 2006, he played two matches in the first league of Kazakhstan for the FC Rahat football club, in 2007 he was a member of FC Kairat and took part in the qualifying tournament for the 2006 European Youth Football Championship.
-Aisultan spent two or three months at the Chelsea F.C.
-He played a season until 2007 in the youth team of Portsmouth F.C., and became the bronze medalist of the English Championship.
+Aisultan started playing football at FC Admira Wacker Mödling during his father's service as ambassador to Austria.
+In 2006, he played two matches in the first league of Kazakhstan for the FC Rahat football club.
+In 2007, he was a member of FC Kairat and took part in the qualifying tournament for the 2006 European Youth Football Championship.
+Aisultan spent two or three months at Chelsea F.C.
+He played a season in the youth team of Portsmouth F.C. and became the bronze medalist of the English Championship.
 In 2011, Aisultan played for FC Astana.
 On 21 October 2012, he played the only match in the championship of Kazakhstan in the home game for the FC Sunkar against FC Aktobe and came out in the middle of the second half.

 From February to October 2017, Aisultan served as vice president of the Football Federation of Kazakhstan for relations with international organizations FIFA, UEFA, and national associations.

-He was awarded the British Valor Award for his participation in operations equivalent to combat.

-Illegal activities

-Aisultan was treated in a clinic for drug addicts because of his addiction to cocaine.